coldstar1993/step-into-eez/README.md

-# From Based Rollups to EEZ(Ethereum Economics Zone)
+# From Based Rollups to EEZ(Ethereum Economic Zone)

 > A progressive introduction to EEZ (Ethereum Economic Zone), split into seven short pieces covering the technology, user experience, and ecosystem implications.